asadm/rosbags/README.md

-# rosbags – Zero-dependency ROS1 bag writer for Node & the browser
+# rosbags – zero-dependency ROS1 bag writer for Node & the browser

-This directory contains a *minimal* implementation of a ROS1 (format v2.0) **bag writer** in pure JavaScript with **zero runtime dependencies** – not even `buffer`, `ieee754` or friends.
+This directory contains a *minimal* implementation of a ROS1 (format v2.0) **bag writer** in pure JavaScript with **zero runtime dependencies** – not even `buffer` (we prebundle a polyfill for browser), `ieee754` or friends.
 The only modules it relies on are provided by Node.js itself (`fs`, `path`, …), which means it also works unchanged in the browser after bundling.

 The code is a direct, line-for-line port of the [rosbags](https://gitlab.com/ternaris/rosbags) reference implementation written